How To Get A Mortgage If You’re Self-Employed

 If you have negative items on your credit report, speak with a Home Loan Expert about any path forward along with applicable waiting periods that may apply.

-Why do lenders care about my emergency savings account?
+Why do mortgage lenders care about my emergency savings account?

 Why do lenders suggest larger down payments from self-employed individuals?

 Although the down payment requirements for Rocket Mortgage don’t change as a result of self-employment, some mortgage lenders may try to mitigate their risks by having you make a higher down payment, which results in a lower loan-to-value ratio (LTV).
-That’s a fancy way of saying that lenders like it when you have as much skin in the transaction as they do if you’re unable to make your payment.
+That’s a fancy way of saying that lenders like it when you have as much to lose in the transaction as they do if you’re unable to make your payment.

-1 Quicken Loans, LLC (doing business as Rocket Mortgage), Rocket Homes Real Estate LLC, and RockLoans Marketplace LLC (doing business as Rocket Loans®) are separate operating subsidiaries of Rocket Companies, Inc. (NYSE: RKT).
-Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation, and applicable legal and regulatory requirements.
+Rocket Mortgage, LLC, Rocket Homes Real Estate LLC, RockLoans Marketplace LLC (doing business as Rocket Loans) and Rocket Auto LLC are separate operating subsidiaries of Rocket Companies, Inc. (NYSE: RKT).
+Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation and applicable legal and regulatory requirements.